Here’s How the Months of the Year Got Their Names

 July

 Because the ancient Roman calendar started with March, the month of July would have been the fifth month of the year.
-That said, it’s only logical that the month was once called “Quintilis,” which translates to “fifth” in Latin.
-But in 44 B.C., July was renamed in honor of the Julius Caesar, whose birthday fell in this month.
+It’s only logical, then, that the month was once called “Quintilis,” which translates to “fifth” in Latin.
+But in 44 B.C., July was renamed in honor of Julius Caesar, whose birthday fell in this month.

 8 / 12